FathimaAz-ha/Operating_System_IT2244/Day-05/README.md

-# Linux Commands - Retirieve Details
+# Linux Commands - Retrieve Details

 1. `cal` - displays the current month calander and highlight the date.
 2. `date +%d` - display the date